kvqn/easyshell/apps/website/README.md

 Also Refer - [tailwind](https://tailwindcss.com/), [shadcn/ui](https://ui.shadcn.com/), [react-icons](https://react-icons.github.io/react-icons/)

 The website has no context of `docker` and so it uses other microservices for session and submission management.
 See [Session Manager](../session-manager/README.md) and [Queue Processor](../queue-processor/README.md) for more information.
-Also see [Architecture](../../README.md#architecture) for a more high level overview.
+Also see [Architecture](../../README.md#architecture) for a more high-level overview.

 Before running the server, you need to first build the problems cache using [`problems:build-pkg`](../../README.md#problemsbuild-pkg) script.